 Common Pitfalls & How to Avoid Them

-Waiting until legal sends questionnaire.
+Waiting until legal sends the questionnaire.

 By the time the questionnaire arrives, you're in reactive mode.
 Build trust infrastructure before deals require it.
 Even without SOC 2, document your security posture so responses are fast and complete.